georou/prometheus-selinux/README.md

 **This policy is designed to be a base to build upon.**

+The main focus of this policy is:
+* To be run without docker
+* node_exporter
+* alertmanager
+* extensible to other exporters

 The current policy allows you to setup a Prometheus server and scrape targets with node_exporter and recieve alerts with alertmanager.
 Other exporters will be added as I find a need to use them.
 I am happy for pull requests to add features if you've already done them.
 For a front end, grafana is recommended and I have a policy created for that too: https://github.com/georou/grafana-selinux

 In an effort to make the policy handle all the different types of exporters more cleanly, I have created a template interface to use that will setup the basic framework for each exporter: